ClaireDel/Conflict-Detection---GDP2/README.md

 ## 2. Segmentation Phase
 This part consists in the first part of the model using HRNet used to get the predicted key points on each human body presents on an image, a video or a video launch.

-#### Utilisation <br/>
+### Utilisation <br/>
-The same python code 'demo.py' is used for this.
-The model can be updated but the one used by default is in demo/inference-config.yaml

 [Models required](https://drive.google.com/drive/folders/1Ezkcq8TW7NJFyS-yKSb8dmNqIFabs2nr): Need to download the models folder and place it in the running folder according to the following architecture:

 ...
 ARCHITECTURE

+### Running <br/>
+The same python code 'demo.py' is used for this part.
+The model can be updated but the one used by default is in 'demo/inference-config.yaml'.

 The parse can be updated according to the type of results needed: